 Johanna Smith, MSW, LCSW

-A true global nomad, Johanna has lived in 10 countries on four continents.
-She holds a masters degree in Clinical Social Work from the University of Denver and is a Licensed Clinical Social Worker.
+Johanna Smith is a licensed clinical social worker with a master’s degree in clinical social work from the University of Denver.
 She has worked with adults, families, and teens for over 15 years.
-Johanna brings an integrative approach to therapy drawing on training in family therapy, emotionally-focused couple therapy, trauma treatment (EMDR) and mindfulness-based approaches.
+A true global nomad, Johanna has lived in 10 different countries in Latin America, the Middle East, Asia and Europe.
+Johanna brings an integrative approach to therapy drawing on training in systems theory, emotionally-focused couple therapy, trauma treatment (EMDR) and mindfulness-based approaches.
 Johanna has a passion for helping people live their best lives.
-In addition to her clinical work in private practice, she has served as an international school counselor, family therapist, and pro-bono psychotherapist with refugees and asylum seekers.
+In addition to her clinical work, she has served as an international school counselor, family support specialist, and pro-bono psychotherapist with refugees and asylum seekers.
 She is skilled at helping clients move through the darkest places in their lives and emerge with a greater sense of joy and purpose.

 Meg Sussman, PhD, LP

 Meg Sussman is a clinical psychologist who has been in private practice for over twenty-five years.
 She maintains a private practice in New York where she specializes in working with families of divorce including as a therapist for parents and children, a parent coordinator and as a therapeutic supervisor to help children reunite from parents from whom they have been estranged.
 Meg is also a court appointed forensic evaluator in custody matters who has worked in a variety of jurisdictions and presented to both lay and professional audiences regarding this topic.
 Meg has extensive experience working with adolescents having worked on the adolescent inpatient unit at New York Presbyterian Hospital-Westchester Division.
 She recently retired from Purchase College where she was a staff psychologist at the Counseling Center, where she saw a wide range of young adults.
 Dr. Sussman draws from a wide variety of orientations including family therapy and cognitive behavioral therapy.